hatmahat/crypto-watcher/README.md

-## Crypto Watcher - Backend
+# Crypto Watcher - Backend

+Crypto Watcher Backend is a dynamic monitoring & alerting system designed to track cryptocurrency values in real-time.
+It provides detailed reports on cryptocurrency performance and sends timely notifications via Telegram to keep users updated on significant changes and trends.

-### Goals
+### Features
-- Monitor cryptocurrency prices
-- Alert cryptocurrency prices via Telegram
-- Custom alerting by user preferences
+- **Monitor Cryptocurrencies**: Continuously track the price and performance of various cryptocurrencies.
+- **Report Cryptocurrencies**: Generate detailed reports on cryptocurrency metrics, providing insights into historical performance and current status.
+- **Send Notifications via Telegram**: Leverage Telegram to send instant alerts about critical price changes and market news to users.

 ### Database Entity Relationship Diagram